BESaw/sqliteflow.github.io/index.md

 - Copy query with custom style.
 - Supports toggle wrap lines.
 - Explain query.
+- Paste recent query sessions.
+- Save the query to a file.
+- Load the query from a file.
 - Cmd+ to make the font bigger, Cmd- to make the font smaller.

 *Query Editor - Multi-query Execution*